 University of Winnipeg graduate students may, with the permission of their Graduate Program Advisor, audit a course or courses in a graduate program at The University of Winnipeg other than the one in which they are registered as part of their program of study.
 No fees apply.
 Written permission from the course instructor must be submitted at the time of registration.
 Except for current University of Winnipeg graduate students and those covered by existing agreements such as WDA, students given permission by instructors to audit a course will be assessed audit fees.

 Occasional and Qualifying Year students must pay fees to audit a course.
-Individual course fees may be found on the University of Winnipeg website here: http://www.uwinnipeg.ca/fees/tuition.html
+Individual course fees may be found on the University of Winnipeg website here: Fee Overview | Graduate Studies | The University of Winnipeg (uwinnipeg.ca)

 COURSE REGULATIONS